Priomordial non-Gaussian features from DBI Galileon inflation: Tree Level Bispectrum Analysis

 \be \ee the sound speed $c_{s}$ can be eliminated from the equation(\ref{shapeas1}) also.

-Most significantly the numerical value of $f^{equil}_{NL;1}$ in the equilateral limit is obtained from our set up as $4<f^{equil}_{NL;1}<7$ within the window for tensor-to-scalar ratio $0.213<r<0.250$ \cite{sayan1}.
+Here $s^{T}_{V}=\frac{\dot{c}_{T}}{Hc_{T}}$ appearing due to the sound speed, $c_{T}\neq 1$.
+See \cite{sayan1} for the details.
+The numerical value of $f^{equil}_{NL;1}$ in the equilateral limit is obtained from our set up as $4<f^{equil}_{NL;1}<7$ within the window for tensor-to-scalar ratio $0.213<r<0.250$ \cite{sayan1}.
 This is extremely interesting result as it is different from other class of DBI models.
-The most impressing fact is that the upper bound of $f^{equil}_{NL;1}$ in the quasi-exponential limit is within the future observational bound as predicted by PLANCK \cite{planck}.
-The graphical behavior of $f^{equil}_{NL;1}$ with respect to the sound speed ($c_{S}$) and tensor to scalar ratio ($r$) are plotted in the figure(\ref{fig:subfigureExample51})(a) and figure(\ref{fig:subfigureExample51})(b).
-It is evident from the figure(\ref{fig:subfigureExample51}) that $f^{equil}_{NL;1}$ is not much sensitive to the tensor to scalar ratio ($r$) or the sound speed ($c_{S}$) within a specified range applicable for our model in quasi-exponential limit analysis.
-Here in figure(\ref{fig:subfigureExample51}) we use the fact that the effective 4D Gauss-Bonnet coupling appears as the perturbative quantum gravity correction in the Einstein-Hilbert action.
+The most impressing fact is that the upper bound of $f^{equil}_{NL;1}$ in the quasi-exponential limit are in good agreement with combined constraint obtained from {\it Planck+WMAP9+high-L+BICEP2} \cite{Ade:2014xna,planck} data.